 Then cover the business and strategic benefits.
 Oliver explains, “For example, if adding AI to your product makes you the only AI-navigated aerial assault drone and you can demonstrate that there might be demand for that, allowing you to edge out the competition—lead with that.”

 Next, cover the risks and how they can be mitigated, and then the alternatives you considered.

-Finally, when creating the PowerPoint presentation and giving it, he says you should make sure not to create wordy slides, not to talk needlessly, and have your research done and at hand so you can answer questions.
+One final tip for each section of your presentation: When creating the PowerPoint presentation and giving it, he says you should make sure not to create wordy slides, not to talk needlessly, and have your research done and at hand so you can answer questions.

 PowerPoint isn’t the only tool you’ll need for a presentation.
 If you’re giving a presentation about a new app project you want to develop, it’s very helpful to show a mockup.
 Even better: when management sees a working prototype, managers are more likely to sign-off on a project.
 Unfortunately, developers are very pressed for time and taking time to prototype an app from scratch that may or may not be approved is not necessarily a priority.
 Fortunately, there's a new tool that can help developers rapidly prototype apps in hours and win more app projects.

 Alpha TransForm allows developers to prototype working data collection apps, such as inspection apps, scheduling apps, approval apps, repair apps, work order apps, etc.) in just hours.
 Some developers report spending only 2-5 hours to prototype an app that led to a project win.

 Alpha TransForm will prototype apps that will work without a WiFi or cell connection, scan bar codes, take photos and mark them up, record audio and more.
 Apps can also connect to existing data sources and systems to leverage existing corporate investments.